Daniel Radcliffe, longtime partner Erin Darke expecting their first child together: reports

 (WJW) — For people who grew up watching Daniel Radcliffe as the main character in the “Harry Potter” films, it can be hard to think of him as a full-blown adult.

-But the British actor, now 33, is not only continuing to embody beloved characters (as seen in the recent “Weird: The Al Yankovic Story”) but has just announced he’s going to be a new dad.
+While the British actor, 33, is not only continuing to embody beloved characters (as seen in the recent “Weird: The Al Yankovic Story”), he also just announced that he’s going to be a new dad.

 Radcliffe’s representative confirmed to People and CNN that he and longtime partner Erin Darke, 38, are expecting their first child together.